neondatabase/website/content/docs/reference/cli-set-context.md

 ## Examples of setting and using a context

-Here is an example of setting a hidden context to a project, and then using it in a branch list command:
+Here are some examples of setting contexts to specific projects, then using them in an example command.

 ### Using hidden file

-Setting the context:
+Set the context:
 ```bash
 neonctl set-context --project-id patient-frost-50125040
 ```
-This branches list command does not need to specify the project, even though multiple projects exist for this account:
+List all branches for this project using `branches list`.
+You do not need to include `--project-id` even though multiple projects exist for this account:

 ```bash
 neonctl branches list
 ```